chaosliza/Database-Script/README.md

 # Database-Script
-Script for the handling of the MTD simulation database The database file is included as well
-A pdf file visualising the functional groups used in the database
+Script for the handling of the MTD simulation database The database file and a PDF file visualizing the functional groups, used in the database, can be accessed through the following link: